-Annual Improvements to IFRSs - 2014-2016 Cycle (effective for annual periods starting on or after 01/01/2017 and 01/01/2018)
+Annual Improvements to IFRSs - 2014-2016 Cycle (effective for annual periods starting on or after 01/01/2018)

 In December 2016, the IASB issued Annual Improvements to IFRSs - 2014-2016 Cycle, a collection of amendments to IFRSs, in response to several issues addressed during the 2014-2016 cycle.
-The amendments are effective for annual periods beginning on or after 1 January 2018 are as follows: IFRS 1: Deletion of short-term exemptions for first-time adopters, IAS 28: Measuring an associate or joint venture at fair value.
-The Group will examine the impact of the above on its Financial Statements, though it is not expected to have any.
-The above have been adopted by the European Union with effective date of 01/01/2018.
+The issues included in this cycle and are effective for annual periods starting on or after 01/01/2018 are the following: IFRS 1: Deletion of short-term exemptions for first-time adopters, IAS 28: Measuring an associate or joint venture at fair value.
+The amendments do not affect the consolidated and separate Financial Statements.